History of Pocklington: Anglo-Saxon and Viking era

 It was some time before 650 AD that Pocklington gained its current name, meaning "farmstead belonging to Pocela's people".
 It is not known what name Pocklington was known by before that date.

 It is reputed that the ancient kingdom of Deira has its capital nearby.
 It is likely that the missionary Paulinus established the first Christian church in Pocklington on his way from Goodmanham to found York Minster.
 Certainly, the Sotheby Cross, dating from the late 14th century in the churchyard at All Saints' Church, has the inscription "Paulinus here preached and celebrated AD627".

 The Great Heathen Army of the Vikings captured much of the area in 866, and, in 876, their remnants settled permanently in parts of the Yorkshire countryside.
 Viking kings ruled this area, known to historians as "The Viking Kingdom of Jorvik", for almost a century.
-In 954, the last Viking king, Eric Bloodaxe, was expelled and his kingdom was incorporated in the newly consolidated Anglo-Saxon state.
+In 954, the last Viking king, Eric Bloodaxe, was expelled, and his kingdom was incorporated in the newly consolidated Anglo-Saxon state.

 High Middle Ages in Pocklington

-Many English towns are able to find mention of themselves in the Domesday Book, William the Conqueror's catalogue of the country.
-Even before the Norman Conquest, however, records of Pocklington are found in taxation census' of Anglo Saxon kings.
+Many English towns are able to find mention of themselves in the Domesday Book of 1086, William the Conqueror's catalogue of the country.
+Even before the Norman Conquest, however, records of Pocklington are found in taxation censuses of Anglo Saxon kings.

 Pocklington steadily evolved from Anglo Saxon times as the centre of the surrounding agricultural area.
-Before the Norman conquest, when King Harold's brother-in-law Earl Morcar was Lord of the Manor, it was a prosperous settlement.
+Before the Norman Conquest, when King Harold's brother-in-law Earl Morcar was Lord of the Manor, it was a prosperous settlement.